zalmoxisus/redux-devtools-filter-actions/README.md

 Name                  | Description
 -------------         | -------------
-`blacklist`           | An array of actions to be hidden in the child monitor.
+`blacklist`           | An array of actions (regex as string) to be hidden in the child monitor.
-`whitelist`           | An array of actions to be shown.
+`whitelist`           | An array of actions (regex as string) to be shown.
 If specified, other than those actions will be hidden (the 'blacklist' parameter will be ignored).

 ### License